best-practice-and-impact/qa-of-code-guidance/_sources/project_documentation.md

 # Project documentation

-Whether you're developing a package or collaborating on a piece of analysis, documenting your project well makes it much easier for others to understand your goal and ways of working.
+Whether you're developing a package or collaborating on a piece of analysis, documenting your project will makes it much easier for others to understand your goal and ways of working.

 ## README